Local government elections

 Dorset Council recounts

-The TEC will write to candidates on 12 February and the period of consent will close at 12 noon on Thursday 20 February 2025.
-A result will be available shortly after.
+The TEC wrote to candidates on 12 February and the period of consent closed at 12 noon on Thursday 20 February 2025.
+Results were available shortly after.
+Recounts were conducted in the order resignations were received.

 Vacancies